 We’ve spent hours researching baby monitors with the intention of helping deaf and hearing-impaired expectant parents navigate the often unaccommodating baby gear marketplace.

-If you’re hearing impaired or deaf and looking for a great baby monitor for your needs, it’s probably here.
-Let’s dive in.
+If you’re hearing impaired or deaf and looking for a suitable baby monitor, you’ll probably find it here — so let’s dive in!

 In this article: